 Retail businesses use big data to find trends in customers’ behavior, and they study those trends to make accurate predictions about how customers will behave in the future.
-Healthcare providers can do the same thing with big data sets on the populations they treat.
+Healthcare providers can do the same thing with big data sets on the population health data they need.
 Through analyzing data related to patients’ age, social and economic demographics, relative fitness, and other factors, providers can improve population health management and care delivery for better patient outcomes.

-3. Big data plays a key role in managing patient risk.
+3. population health data plays a key role in managing patient risk.

-4. You can apply the 4 V’s of big data to population health efforts.
+4. You can apply the 4 V’s of big data to population health data efforts.